itepastra/QDI-homework-week-3-4/main.typ

 #problem[
-	Modify the gate voltage for the dot in your simulation code and observe how the QPC’s response (current) changes.
+	Modify the gate voltage for the dot in your simulation code and observe how the QPC's response (current) changes.
 What conclusions can you draw from this observation?
 ]

 #problem[